 When use and when not to use default methods in Java interfaces

-Java 8 supplies a lot new useful features, unfortunately also new misunderstandings and antipatterns are observed every day.
-One of that mistake is a wrong use of default method in interfaces.
+Java 8 introduces many new useful features; unfortunately, it also leads to new misunderstandings and antipatterns being observed every day.
+One of these mistakes is the incorrect use of default methods in interfaces.

-I noticed that programmers implement default methods with an implementation valid only for some production subclasses or even for non of them (a default implementation is used only in tests).
-For example, a default method returns empty string or empty list and all production subclasses override it.
+I have noticed that programmers often implement default methods with an implementation that is valid only for some production subclasses or even for none of them (a default implementation is used only in tests).
+For example, a default method might return an empty string or an empty list, and all production subclasses override it.

-The general rule of the use default methods in interface is similar to the principle governing the use of implemented method in abstract class.
-Default implementation should be a proper for all subtypes, for example:
+The general rule for using default methods in interfaces is similar to the principle governing the use of implemented methods in abstract classes.
+The default implementation should be appropriate for all subtypes.
+For example:

 -